eduvpn/documentation/README.md

 Now you can modify it and add the port there:

     <port protocol="udp" port="1194"/>
     <port protocol="tcp" port="443"/>

 Make sure you also consider SELinux (see below for adding ports) and the OpenVPN configuration.

+To disable masquerading:

+    $ sudo firewall-cmd             --zone=external --remove-masquerade
+    $ sudo firewall-cmd --permanent --zone=external --remove-masquerade

+To add the `tun0` interface to the trusted zone:

+    $ sudo firewall-cmd             --zone=trusted --add-interface=tun0
+    $ sudo firewall-cmd --permanent --zone=trusted --add-interface=tun0

+**XXX**: it should probably not be in the `trusted` zone, but something else, but for now this works.

 To restart `firewalld`: